 - Individual Psychotherapy: Patients receive individual therapy with a psychologist 1-2x/week during inpatient treatment.

 - Family Therapy: Family therapy is an important component of the inpatient treatment process.
 Family therapy is a critical component of treatment for families of minors and is also strongly encouraged for families of adult patients.

 - Group Therapy: Groups provide an opportunity for support, insight into shared experiences and collective processing.
 The large variety of groups offered at The Center for Eating Disorders at Sheppard Pratt also provides an additional opportunity for an individualized treatment experience.
 Different groups are tailored to specific developmental stages, unique life roles and experiences as well as specific health and mental health challenges.
 Groups may include psychoeducation group, CBT body image group, nutrition education group, food preparation group, relapse prevention group, art therapy process group, self-esteem group, and so much more.

 - Occupational therapy

-The treatment experience at each level of care, and ongoing success with recovery, is greatly influenced by one’s willingness to be open and honest with the treatment team and be fully engaged in the therapies provided.
+The treatment experience is greatly influenced by one’s willingness to be open and honest with the treatment team and be fully engaged in the therapies provided.
 We recognize that recovery is hard work and our staff is committed to helping patients get the most out of their time in treatment so that personal growth and healing can occur in meaningful ways.
-Completion of the inpatient program not only lays the groundwork for successful transition into the partial hospital program (PHP) but it provides the foundation for long-term positive outcomes.
+Completion of the inpatient program not only lays the groundwork for successful transition into a lower level of care, but it provides the foundation for long-term positive outcomes.